-Ashden is proud to announce that we will be working in partnership with the Kigali Cooling Efficiency Programme (KCEP) and Sustainable Energy for All, supported by ClimateWorks Foundation, to run a Cooling for People Award as part of the 2019 Ashden Awards.
+Ashden is proud to announce that we will be working in partnership with the Kigali Cooling Efficiency Programme (KCEP) and Sustainable Energy for All, supported by ClimateWorks Foundation, to run a Cooling by Nature Award as part of the 2019 Ashden Awards.
 The call for entries begins in September, but you can register your interest in applying beforehand to receive a reminder once applications open.

 Sustainable Energy for All (SEforALL) have just released a report - Chilling Prospects - as a wake-up call.
 It calls our attention to the growing, unprecedented risks for people who cannot access cooling today.
 The report sets out the challenges—and opportunities—for finding sustainable and efficient cooling solutions for all, while at the same time protecting the climate.

 Find out in the summary below exactly why we at Ashden are working with those at the forefront of technology to put cooling firmly on the agenda when considering a future powered by sustainable energy.

 The cool air that circulates around your office, the drinks in your fridge, the apple in your packed lunchbox: cooling underpins our modern lifestyle, but it has an often-forgotten cost, only rearing its head briefly during heatwaves.
 That’s set to change as the climate warms: whereas today around 12,000 people a year die due to extreme heat stress, the WHO estimates that by 2050 this figure will have jumped to 255,000, thanks to the extreme droughts and heatwaves that will combine with the expansion of the urban heat island effect as cities grow, particularly informally as slums.
 The toll of heat stress on productivity is thought to be extreme: in the worst hit areas it could total 6% of the country’s GDP, particularly in the construction sector.